fatimahsy/fatimahsy/README.md

 📚 Minors: Statistics and Environmental Ethics

-🌍 Passionate about leveraging economic principles to promote environmental sustainability.
+🌍 Passionate about leveraging statistical tools to drive data-informed decision-making in developing economies.

 📈 Adept in quantitative analysis, statistical modeling, and data visualization.